Azure/azure-powershell/src/Accounts/Accounts/help/Get-AzConfig.md

 ```

 ### -LoginExperienceV2
-Specify the way to select a context from available tenants and their subscriptions.
-Possible values are 'On' (default value) and 'Off'.
-'On' requires user's input to decide context.
-'Off' uses the first tenant and subscription returned by API.
+Only active when authenticating interactively, allows the user to choose the subscription and tenant used in subsequent commands.
+Possible values ad 'On' (Default) and 'Off'.
+'On' requires user's input.
+'Off' will use the first tenant and subscription returned by Azure, can change without notice and lead to command execution in an unwanted context (not recommended).

 ```yaml
 Type: System.Management.Automation.SwitchParameter